carlomilanesi/cpp-measures/README.md

 # cpp-measures

-Header-only C++ library to handle physical measures
+Header-only C++11 library to handle physical measures

 **License: This project is released under the Mozilla Public License 2.0.**